 Prior to joining Cohen Milstein, Ms. Guarnieri spent nearly 10 years as a securities and antitrust litigator.
 Working at two prominent plaintiffs’ class action law firms in San Francisco, she represented individual and institutional investor clients in individual, class action and shareholder derivative securities litigation.
-Her decade of working on behalf of institutional investors has provided her with an experience and insight that she brings to her fiduciary and ethics counseling practice.
+Her decade of working on behalf of institutional investors has provided her with an experience and insight that she brings to her role as Director and in her fiduciary and ethics counseling practice.
 Working with clients who have hired Cohen Milstein for fiduciary or ethics counseling, Ms. Guarnieri has undertaken a variety of projects — from researching and preparing presentations on fiduciary and ethics issues to assisting with the revision of an ethics code for a large county client.

 In addition to her litigation experience, Ms. Guarnieri also worked as a legal analyst with Bloomberg L.P., regularly contributing articles to Bloomberg’s Antitrust and Trade Law Reporter.
 She is the co-author of The Misapplication of American Pipe Tolling Principles, ABA Securities Litigation Journal, (Volume 21, Number 2, Winter 2011).